-Our curriculum builds on previous experience, extending and deepening it by what is taught and learned, leading to a sustained mastery for all and varied opportunities for children to develop a greater depth understanding.
+Our curriculum builds on previous experience, extending and deepening it by what is taught and learned, leading to a sustained mastery for all and varied opportunities for children to develop a greater depth of understanding.

 Out of this learning comes action - doing something here and now which, little by little, transforms the world.
 To be able to use our knowledge and understanding in this way we understand the importance of becoming wise.
 Having self-knowledge of our weaknesses, prejudices and misconceptions as well as our strengths, talents and loves.
 Therefore, through our curriculum we guide our children to became assessment literate and self literate, developing the key skills of evaluation and reflection.